akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

 Obligation:
 1. Make a choice regarding the required detection of emotion from multiple speakers in audio segment technology.
-2. Establish a policy for the business to ensure a secure environment for production and development.
+2. Establish a policy for the project to ensure a secure environment for production and development.
 3. To ensure that the project and the concepts can be delivered, communicate with everyone.
-4. Manage the technical workforce that is on hand at the business and divide the tasks according to their areas of competence.
+4. Manage the technical workforce that is on hand at the project and divide the tasks according to their areas of competence.